openshift/training/beta-3-setup.md

 Once you save this file and exit, the DeploymentConfig will be updated and a new registry deployment will soon be created with the new definition.

-If you are going to do this, do it before proceeding; when your registry container is recreated, it starts from scratch each time, meaning any images built in the following steps will be lost.
-Tools to define persistent or shared storage for pods did not quite make it into beta3.
+If you are going to move the registry, do it now or don't do it all.
+As dedicated storage volumes did not make the beta3 drop, restarting the registry pod will result in an empty registry -- all the images will be lost.
+This will be a Very.Bad.Thing.

 ## STI - What Is It?
 STI stands for *source-to-image* and is the process where OpenShift will take